carbon-design-system/carbon-website-archive/src/content/experimental/slider/code.md

 ---
-label: Component
+label: Experimental
 title: Slider
-tabs: ['Code', 'Usage', 'Style']
+tabs: ['Code', 'Usage']
 ---

 <page-intro>**Sliders** provide a visual indication of adjustable content, where the user can move the handle along a horizontal track to increase or decrease the value.</page-intro>